babarrett/mitosis-docs/mitosis-README.md

 -------------------------------------------
 ## Future design thoughts

+Q: Can you "pair" the receiver to the keyboard halves?

+A: That's the plan, there is a button location on the receiver labeled "P" for this purpose.
+At the moment (July 2017) there is no code operating behind that button to initiate pairing.

 Q: Is it possible to add a wireless numpad?
 Using PIPE_NUMBER=2?
 How many devices can run at the same time with the receiver?

 A: The only limitation to the number of devices is the Gazell limit of 8.
 Adding another wireless keyboard will require simple changes to the wireless module firmware.
-PIPE_NUMBER=0, and 1 are already in use.
+PIPE_NUMBER=0, and 1 are already in use for the keyboard halves.
 You will also need to have the ProMicro expect these new pipe communications, and expand it's mental map of those new key positions.
 We're only starting with 46 keys, so adding 2 more wireless units would bring the total to 96 keys.
 Easily done.

-Q: Is it possible to add more keys or columns (with a redesigned PCB)?
+Q: Is there any more expansion capability available with the keyboard or receiver processors?
+Is it possible to add more keys or columns (with a redesigned PCB)?

-A: Yes, though some software changes would be required too. reverse_bias says: I would say that 29 is trivially easy, 31 is possible if I make a version of the software that doesn't use the LF crystal.
-26-27 would be around the practical limit for a reversible design like Mitosis. ergomacro notes that adding 1 more key (24) looks trivial in the software.
-We're already sending 3 bytes (23 bits) to represent the state of the keys.
-24 keys would still fit in 3 bytes.
-Going beyond that requires a fourth byte for the extra keys.
-Still, not a lot of work.
+A: (Receiver) On the Pro Micro, according to the schematic, there are 12 unused pins.
+Likewise on the receiver wireless module there are 23 pins are available.
+See [schematics](http://imgur.com/DWFeZvP).
+Adding keys to the Receiver would complicate the software, and likely require a new, larger receiver PCB.

+A: (Keyboards) On the keyboard wireless modules the options are:
+* 1 pin for a key, with almost no change to the send/receive software
+* Any keyboards with > 24 keys would require sending 4 bytes instead of the current 3.
+(Currently sending 23 bits, 3 bytes to represent the state of the keys.)
+Not a big or hard change.
+* 3 to 4 pins (26-27 total keys) are available, if you want to keep the design reversible.
+* Up to 8 pins (31 keys) could be possible with a new version of the software that doesn't use the LF crystal.

 Q: Any ideas about "tenting?"